Meera Syal: Awards and recognition

 Syal won the National Student Drama Award for performing in One of Us which was written by Jacqueline Shapiro while at university.
 She won the Betty Trask Award for her first book Anita and Me and the Media Personality of the Year award at the Commission for Racial Equality's annual Race in the Media awards in 2000.
 She was given the Nazia Hassan Foundation award in 2003.

 In 2011–12, Syal was appointed visiting professor of contemporary theatre at St Catherine's College, Oxford.
 She has an honorary degree from SOAS, University of London and from the University of Roehampton.

-She received her CBE from the Prince of Wales on 6 May 2015 at Buckingham Palace.
+She received her CBE insignia from the Prince of Wales on 6 May 2015 at Buckingham Palace.

 In 2017, Syal was elected a Fellow of the Royal Society of Literature.

+In May 2023, she received the BAFTA Fellowship, regarded as the highest accolade of the British Academy Television Awards.

 Personal life

-Syal married journalist Shekhar Bhatia in 1989; they had a daughter together before divorcing in 2002.
+Syal married journalist Shekhar Bhatia in 1989; they divorced in 2002.
+Their daughter Milli Bhatia is associate director of the Royal Court Theatre.
 In January 2005, Syal married her frequent collaborator, Sanjeev Bhaskar, who plays her grandson in The Kumars at No. 42; the marriage ceremony took place in Lichfield register office, Staffordshire.
 They have a son, born in 2005.

 In 2004, Syal took part in one episode of the BBC series Who Do You Think You Are?, which investigated her family history.
 Syal discovered that both her grandfathers were supporters of the Indian independence movement: one as a communist journalist, the other as a Punjab protester who was briefly imprisoned in the Golden Temple.